 Similar to other appliances, your patio heater needs maintenance performed to keep it running well.
 Your manual will tell you everything you need to know about maintenance and troubleshooting.

-If you leave your patio heater sitting for any length of time, little spiders or bugs may make homes inside of it.
+If you leave your patio heater sitting for any length of time, little spiders or bugs may make homes inside of it (especially if you’ve gotten rid of the spider webs).
 This is fairly common, so it is a good idea to thoroughly clean your patio heater before you use it.
 You can remove most of the screens on the patio heater and clean it fairly easily.

 You should make a plan to clean your patio once a year, and if you are going to let any significant amount of time pass between uses, you will need to clean it.